2xs/fae_format/README.md

 contains `symbol-file` and `add-symbol-file` instructions, which allow GDB to read additional symbol table information from the ELF file.
 The generated `gdbinit` file includes the actual memory addresses where the software sections were copied by the CRT0.
+Simply replace :
-Simply replace `# Set binary address in NVM here #` with the actual address where the binary is loaded.
+- `# Define the flash base address here` with the actual address where the binary is loaded.
+- `# Define the RAM base address here` with the actual address of the RAM devoted to the binary.
 The file can be loaded with the `source gdbinit` command during a debugging session.

 ## Funding